ahoymarcus/nextjs-myjs-tech-blog/articles/what-is-seo-2022-02-01.md

 ### Crawling and Indexing

 1. HTTP status code fundamentals.
+	1.1.
+Important HTTP codes: 200 (Ok), 301 e 308 (redirects permanent), 302 (redirects temporalily)
 2. Metadata and what web crawlers look for when parsing web content.
-3. How to communicate with Google so its search crawler knows when there is new content on your site.
+3. There is the option to communicate with Google so its search crawler knows when there is new content on your site.
+	3.1.
+Robots.txt File - XML Sitemaps and Meta/Link Tags
-4. How to leverage meta robot tags and canonical links to indicate to search engines your desired indexing status.
+4. Its possible to leverage meta robot tags and canonical links to indicate to search engines your desired indexing status.

-1. Important HTTP codes: 200 (Ok), 301 e 308 (redirects permanent), 302 (redirects temporalily)

-2. Robots.txt File - XML Sitemaps and Meta/Link Tags
+5. Also interesting to notice:
+	5.1.
 These are two ways to relate to the crawlers process that may ensure a better security and reability into all the process.
 	First, security may be a problem when sites wants to keep certain routes out of the process (like accounts, etc...), next the are the ways to help to guide the path of the crawlers so they don't miss when content is updated.

 **Nextjs.org**